Migrating rabble.ca from Drupal to

 Newspack also offers a number of basic publishing tools out-of-the-box such as Yoast SEO and the SiteKit analytics dashboard.

-For most digital publishers, some level of customisation is required when using Newspack, and Rabble.ca were no exception.
+For most digital publishers, some level of customisation is required when using Newspack – and Rabble.ca was no exception.

-In order to refresh and modernise the front end experience The Code Company’s designer modified the standard Newspack templates.
+In order to refresh and modernise the front end experience The Code Company’s design team modified the standard Newspack templates.

 We also implemented a breadcrumb navigation scheme throughout the site to improve UX and help readers discover higher-level content